OliPerkins1987/LULCSD/README.md

 # LULCSD

-This repository contains a framework for system dynamics modelling in R. The main contains the core model classes and associated methods.
-Other branches contain use cases.
+This repository contains a framework for system dynamics modelling in R.

+/R contains code model classes for SD modelling (stock, flow, input, model etc)

+/mod contains an implementation case.
+These differ by branch.

 Vignettes etc available at behaviour (development) branch.